PedroCristo/README-TEST/README.md

 * [Fontawesome](https://fontawesome.com/)
 * To add icons to the website
 * [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
-* To check reponsiveness and contrast and JS errors in the console
+* To check App responsiveness and debugging
 * [Google Fonts](https://fonts.google.com/)
-* To add the 2 fonts using in the project
+* To add the 2 fonts that were used throughout the project
 * [Balsamiq](https://balsamiq.com/)
 * To build the wireframes for the project
 * [PIXLR](https://pixlr.com)